ava-labs/hypersdk/x/programs/rust/README.md

 Just a couple things to note.
 Serialization is minimal, yet there are certain aspects in the code that need to follow a specific format.
 Specifically there are currently only two places we modify the bytes coming in/out of rust.

 - The first is quite minimal.
 When storing a value in the host, the `wasmlanche_sdk` prepends a single byte representing the type of `ProgramValue` being stored.
 This single byte is necessary to inform Rust about the variable type when retrieving from the `host`.
 - The second area is a bit more complex and happens during a call to invoke another program.
 In this case we pass a byte array which contains the parameters for the external function call.
-To construct the this we marshal all the params with their metadata into one final byte array.
+To construct this we marshal all the params with their metadata into one final byte array.
 Each parameter is added in this order
   - length of the parameter in bytes(stored as a i64)
   - boolean, [1] if the parameter is an Int, [0] otherwise
   - the actual bytes of the parameter.